Special Offer

 5. Check references

-Here are some questions to ask during a reference check:
+Consider asking the following questions during a reference check:

-• Can you confirm the candidate’s job title, responsibilities, start and end dates, etc.?
+• Can you confirm the candidate’s job title, responsibilities, and start and end dates with your company?

-• How long have you known/worked with the candidate?
+• How long have you known or worked with the candidate?

-• Tell me about what it’s like to work with the candidate.
+• Can you tell me what it’s like to work with the candidate?

 • What are their biggest strengths and weaknesses?

-• What key skills did the candidate add to your team/company?
+• What key skills did the candidate add to your team or company?

 • How did they adapt to a fast-paced work environment?

-• In what ways did the candidate excel with collaboration?
+• In what ways did the candidate excel in collaboration?

 • What was the candidate’s workplace communication style?